 1. Read all the emails from your recruiter carefully

-2. Check your computer and internet speeds
+3. Check your computer and internet

-3. Consider your surroundings
+4. Consider your surroundings

-Remember when we suggested running a video test with a friend?
-While doing that, check out what is behind you and how visible you are on the screen.
-You want the interviewer to concentrate on you, not be distracted by a TV playing in the background, your posters hanging on the wall or the fact that they can't see your face very well.
-If you'd like, you're welcome to use one of our Zoom backgrounds for your interview.
-Lighting is a huge factor you might not consider—like all interviews, you want to put your best presentation forward so make sure your face is visible.
+While doing your video test, check out what is behind you and how visible you are on the screen.
+You want the interviewer to concentrate on you, not be distracted by a TV playing or the fact that they can't see your face very well, so don’t let your surroundings detract from the great things you are saying.
+Lighting is another important factor to consider.
 Try sitting next to a window or close to a bright lamp so your face is illuminated.
-It's important that the light is coming from an angle that illuminates your face, so don't sit with a window or light behind you.
+It's important that the light is coming from an angle that brightens your face, so don't have your primary source of light behind you.